AlexSafatli/AlexSafatli.github.io/projects.md

 Projects for some of my other interests.

+### Roleplaying

+  - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A tool that simplifies an element of game mechanics present in the GURPS tabletop roleplaying game.
+Hosted using [Google App Engine](https://cloud.google.com/appengine/docs).

 ### Language Development

   - [Subscript](https://github.com/AlexSafatli/Subscript): A multi-paradigm object-centric programming language for scripting and interfacing. *Heavily a work-in-progress.*